Best Web3 Rug Pull Detection Tools in 2026 — Ranked & Compared

 What GoPlus Analyzes

 GoPlus runs a comprehensive suite of contract-level checks: whether the token is sellable, whether the creator can mint unlimited new supply, whether blacklist or whitelist functions exist, whether the contract is open source, whether a proxy upgrade pattern is present, buy and sell tax rates, trading cooldown mechanisms, and LP lock status.
 These checks are fast, reliable, and cover the vast majority of amateur-level scam patterns.
-The API returns clear structured data that wallets and DEX aggregators can display to users in real time — which is why it became the de facto security infrastructure layer for the EVM ecosystem.
+The API returns clear structured data that wallets and DEX aggregators can display to users in real time.

-The limitation is inherent to the methodology.
-GoPlus reads what is written in the contract.
-Sophisticated operators who write clean contracts with none of the above red flags receive a green result.
-Furthermore, GoPlus does not analyze the behavioral history of the people behind the contract — it does not know whether the deployer address has a history of previous rug pulls on other tokens.
+GoPlus is the right first-line tool for any token check.
+It does not, however, analyze the behavioral history of the people behind the contract — it does not know whether the deployer has a history of previous rug pulls on other tokens, and it does not inspect smart contract code with the depth of AST parsing or bytecode analysis that V3’s Pipeline 2 provides.
 For any asset trading on a major DEX, GoPlus provides reliable first-line protection.
-For new pools from unknown deployers on high-risk chains, it is necessary but not sufficient.
-For the comparison between rules-based and predictive approaches, see our AI-Powered Blockchain Analysis guide.
+For new pools from unknown deployers, it is necessary but not sufficient.

 Chains: 30+ EVM and non-EVM chains